Tabletop RPG advice for little dragons

 Illustration of a tiefling sorceress preparing to throw a fireball

-Blasting enemies with magic in DnD is not only fun, but it’s also a great way to contribute to the party.
-Blasters excel at taking out crowds of weaker foes, but can take on more powerful foes as well.
-For the purposes of this article, “Blaster” means a caster who can cast area of effect (AOE) spells that damage the entire area.
+Blasting enemies with magic in DnD is fun, but it’s also a great way to contribute to the party.
+Blasters excel at taking out crowds of weaker foes but can take on more powerful foes as well.
+For this article, “Blaster” means a caster who can cast area of effect (AOE) spells that damage the entire area.
 Spells that damage a single target are also useful, but those fall under the Striker role.
 The quintessential blasting spell is Fireball, but many options fit the bill (listed below).
 Single-target spells like Magic Missile and Eldritch Blast are categorically not blasting spells.

-Also note that some subclasses get access to some of these spells and can make great Blasters.
+Also, note that some subclasses get access to some of these spells and can make great Blasters.
 In particular, the Light domain Cleric and some Warlock subclasses get some great blasting spells.
-For now, though, this is beyond the scope of this article and I’ll just be focusing on spells the base class gets access to.
+For now, though, this is beyond the scope of this article and I’ll just be focusing on spells the base classes gets access to.

 Contents